kevinmuldoon-github/gym-membership-system/README.md

 - Activities (Referred to as classes on the front-end)
 - Bookings

+### Installation & Management

+This application can be run by executing the the app.py file, which can be found in the root directory

+- python3 app.py

+A seed file can be found in the db directory.
+The seed file can be run by entering the following command from the root directory.

+psql -d amazing_gym -f db/amazing_gym.sql

+The database can be managed from the command line using the following command (where amazing_gym is the name of the database)

+- psql -d amazing_gym

 ### Members

 Members can be assigned a standard or premium membership.
 Standard members are not permitted to book an activity during peak hours, whilst premium members can book any activity.